vician/nodejs-sample/README.md

 ```
 cp oc kubectl /usr/local/bin/
 ```
-Login to the cluster, you can copy the login command from the web interface, or
+3. Login to the cluster, you can copy the login command from the web interface, or use something like this
 ```
-oc login api.<cluster>.techzone.ibm.com:6443 -u kubeadmin -p <password>
+oc login api.<instance>.techzone.ibm.com:6443 -u kubeadmin -p <password>
 ```

-Create your own namespace or project, using the official documentation.
+4. Create your own namespace or project, using the official documentation.
 ```
 oc new-project eric
 ```
-Deploy this application to your namespace in any way you like.
+5. Deploy this application to your namespace in any way you like.
 ```
 oc new-app https://github.com/ericbos111/nodejs-sample
 ```
-Create a Service and an Ingress or Route, using the official documentation.
+6. Create a Service and an Ingress or Route, using the official documentation.
 ```
 oc create route edge --service=nodejs-sample
 ```